List of Saw characters: Allison Kerry

 Allison Kerry is a highly experienced detective with specialized knowledge of the Jigsaw case.
 She has a deep understanding of his methods and motivations, making her an invaluable asset to the investigation.
 She first appears in Saw, working alongside Detectives David Tapp and Steven Sing.
 In Saw II, she works with Detective Eric Matthews and Officer Daniel Rigg in order to try to save Eric's son Daniel.
 In Saw III, after Eric disappears and is presumed dead, Kerry becomes wracked with guilt.
-She and Detective Mark Hoffman are called to the scene of an inescapable trap, and Kerry is the first to suspect that someone else was responsible, as the trap didn't follow Jigsaw's M.O.
+She and Detective Mark Hoffman are called to the scene of an inescapable trap, and Kerry is the first to suspect that someone else was responsible, as the trap did not follow Jigsaw's M.O.
 She is later captured and placed in her own trap, but even though she follows the rules, the trap (which was built and rigged by Amanda Young) tears her rib cage apart, killing her.
 Her corpse is later discovered by Officer Rigg and the FBI.
 It is revealed in Saw IV that Kerry's first name is Allison, as seen on a file observed by Officer Rigg.
 In Saw V, a police memorial service is held honoring those who died in their effort to close the Jigsaw case; Kerry is among the officers honored.